Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Award: BEST FOR PROFESSIONAL USE

-WHY WE LIKE IT: With patented UltraChrome HG2 Ink and eight color pigment printing technology, this Epson produces incredible, vibrant color depth.
+WHY WE LIKE IT: With patented UltraChrome HG2 Ink and eight-color pigment printing technology, this Epson produces incredible, vibrant color depth.
 Custom settings for media type make this Epson the best printer for professional prints.

 The Epson SureColor P400 gives you outstanding control over detailed printing with an advanced printhead and eight different ink types.
 Each individual toner cartridge is dispelled through 180 precision nozzles with Variable Droplet Technology.
 In other words, your prints come out incredibly smooth with vibrant color depth.
-The red and orange cartridges are especially good at producing true-to-life color in your photos.
+The red and orange cartridges are especially good at producing true-to-life colors in your photos.

 Two of the printer’s cartridges are dedicated to matte black and a gloss optimizer, which is very unique.
 Your gloss prints will look better than anyone else’s.
 This Epson is also very versatile when it comes to media type.
 You can use cut-sheet paper or print from roll paper up to 129-inches long.
 Epson made this model for pros who desire just as much control of their printing process as they have for their creative one.
 On another note, if you are searching for a printer that can print greeting cards, photos, and invitation cards, check out our best printer cardstock.